Navigation auf uzh.ch

 If the supervisor and superior do not belong to the same faculty, the dissertation must also be in an interdisciplinary research area or research project.

-The "Temporary Teaching & Research Staff" function is not a qualification position and job holders are therefore not entitled to protected time or working time for the development of a dissertation project.
-It is at the discretion of the superior whether and how much working time may be devoted to the candidate's academic qualification and the pursuit of their own academic goals within the scope of employment in the "Temporary Teaching & Research Staff" function.
+The "Temporary Teaching & Research Support" function is not a qualification position and job holders are therefore not entitled to protected time or working time for the development of a dissertation project.
+It is at the discretion of the superior whether and how much working time may be devoted to the candidate's academic qualification and the pursuit of their own academic goals within the scope of employment in the "Temporary Teaching & Research Support" function.

 Further Q&A topics on the following pages: